 Top of page

-This is a copy of the current Constitution of the society, adopted at the EGM on 16 January 2014.
+This is a copy of the current Constitution of the society, adopted at the AGM on the 13th of Febuary 2018.
 It is identical to the original apart from some formatting changes.
 However, the original copy is binding in all situations.